scantist-ossops-m2/ceph-ci/doc/mgr/telemetry.rst

 Collections
 -----------

-Collections represent what we collect by channel.
+Collections represent different aspects of data that we collect within a channel.

 List all collections with::